 We are passionate about learning new ways from sources like the Bionutrient Food Association to improve the structure and richness of the soil, for example to compensate for the low level of boron and molybdenum.
 We strive continuously to build up soil nutrients and minerals by following nutrient-dense growing practices.

 We grow our vegetables from seedlings started in our greenhouse and seeds planted directly in the ground using our Jang Seeder.
 We acquire seeds, bulbs, slips and seed potatoes from organic sources.
-We dry and save seeds for some vegetables (like the Seminole pumpkins pictured here) to plant in the next year.
+We dry and save seeds for some vegetables to plant in the next year.

 We raise most of our produce in 30″ wide beds (raised and permanent).
 In 2017, we started using a BCS walk-behind tractor for rotary harrowing and intensively mowing beds.
 We use Kubota and Massey Ferguson tractors for mowing pasture, discing, tilling new plots, and creating or reshaping raised beds.
 We extend the season in an unheated 96-ft long high tunnel, allowing us to grow lettuce and greens for year-round harvest and get a nice start on tomatoes in the spring.
 We can jams, tomato pureé, and a variety of interesting condiments.

-We also raise poultry in pasture and feed them non-GMO feed, and sell Freedom Ranger broilers (2.5 – 6 lbs) as well as a colorful mix of eggs laid by our heritage hens.
+We also raise poultry in pasture and feed them non-GMO feed, and sell Freedom Ranger broilers (2.5 – 6 lbs), turkeys, and quail – as well as a colorful mix of eggs laid by our heritage hens.
 (MD Registration # 1467)

 Dean Snyder & Jane Malone

 11902 Kennedyville Road, Kennedyville, Maryland